Department of Wildlife and Aquatic Health / Director of the Environmental Medicine Consortium

 - Habitat Health Risk Assessment

 - Minimally Invasive Diagnostics for Wildlife and Fisheries Species

-I direct the Environmental Medicine Consortium at NCSU and participate actively in the inter-college Fisheries and Wildlife and Marine Sciences programs.
-I am a professor of wildlife and aquatic health in the Department of Clinical Sciences (CVM) with appointments in Forestry (CNR), Biomedical Engineering (CE), and Toxicology (CALS).
+Stoskopf directs the Environmental Medicine Consortium at NCSU and actively participates in the inter-college Fisheries and Wildlife and Marine Sciences programs.
+He is a professor of wildlife and aquatic health in the Department of Clinical Sciences (CVM) with appointments in Forestry (CNR), Biomedical Engineering (CE), and Toxicology (CALS).